T3sT3ro/T3sT3ro.github.io/_drafts/2022-09-23-templating-languages-comparison.md

 ---
-title: Templating languages comparison
+title: Templating languages
-description: description of some templating language tools
 date: 2022-09-23T09:15:14.392Z
-preview: ""
 tags: templates
-lastmod: 2022-11-02T11:56:03.249Z
+lastmod: 2022-11-25T00:46:34.580Z
 last-table-update: 2022-11-02T11:40:14.174Z
+layout: post
+draft: true
 ---

-# Templating?
+This post serves as a reference for templating languages, comparison of their respective features and what I've learned about them so far.

 Ejs, Liquid, Mustache, Handlebars, Scriban... ugh... so many and so similar, yet so different!

-Which one to choose though?
+> Q: Which one to choose though?

-**Answer**: Liquid
+> : A: Liquid

 Just kidding.